jplumail/spfluo-docs/source/usage/tutorial.rst

 .. image:: ../_static/manual-picking-fluoimage-list.png

 This ``Fluoimage List`` is the state of your picking.
-Each line represents an image to do the picking.
+Each line represents an image.

 Double-click on a line to begin the picking.
 Napari will be launched.

 .. image:: ../_static/manual-picking-napari-1.png

-Here you have a Napari viewer that differs a bit from what we had in the previous section `Visualise data with Napari`_.
+Here you have a Napari viewer that differs a bit from the one we had in the previous section `Visualise data with Napari`_.

 There is one ``Picking`` layer in the layer list on the left panel.
-When selected, this layer allows you to add/delete/modify particles.
+When selected, this layer allows you to add, delete or modify particles.
 If you want to modify the contrast of the image (like we did previously), click on the image layer.

-Go back to the ``Picking`` layer to start annotating.
+Click on the ``Picking`` layer to start annotating.

 .. |napari-remove| image:: ../_static/napari-remove-points.png
     :height: 2.5ex